 Resources for the Arts

-Professional organizations can be a great way to connect with other professionals in your field as well as find postings for positions in your field.
+Professional organizations can be a great way to connect with other professionals as well as find postings for positions in your field.
 Read more about connecting with professionals on our networking page.

-Professional organizations, whether you join, participate in functions that they sponsor, or explore their websites, can be valuable resources at points throughout your career development.
+Professional organizations, whether you join, participate in functions they sponsor, or explore their websites, can be valuable resources throughout your career development.
 Consider them for career exploration, networking, finding job postings, and for continued professional development.

 In many ways, a professional society is an instant network: You’ll be with others who have the same general career interest.
 Additionally, you may be able to learn more about your field and potential employers from other members.
 Consider volunteering at or attending an organization’s events.
 They often offer special discounted rates for volunteers and students.
 Conferences are a great way to make connections and to learn about important trends and issues that impact your career field.

-Professional organizations by field can also be accessed through What Can I Do With a Major In… or What Can I Do With This Major.
+Professional organizations by field can also be accessed through What Can I Do With This Major.

 Find professional organizations and employment resources applicable to different School of Education disciplines under each section.
 Links are researched by the Career Center, but the Career Center is not responsible for the content or postings.